Midreshet Rachel Faculty

 Mrs. Sara Dena Katz grew up in Providence Rhode Island.
 She came to Israel in 1986 where she studied at Michlala College for Women.
 Mrs. Katz has a Bachelors in Education from Empire State University and a Masters in Historical Jewish Thought from Touro College.
 She has taught at numerous seminaries in Jerusalem where many students have profited from her incisive teaching method.
 She lives in Har Nof with her husband Rabbi Aharon Katz, Rosh Yeshiva of Derech Etz Chaim, and their children.

 Mrs. Karlinsky has been on the Midreshet Rachel v’Chaya staff since 1985.
 She grew up in Philadelphia and studied at the Bais Yaakov Teachers’ Seminary in New York.
 In 1971, she married Rabbi Shaya Karlinsky and they made aliya soon afterward.
 Mrs. Karlinsky graduated from Michlala Jerusalem College for Women with a degree in Tanach and Counseling.
-She also works as a guidance counselor at a girls’ high school near Beit Shemesh.
+She also works as a school guidance counselor most recently in Alon Shvut in Gush Etzion.
 The Karlinsky family lives in Har Nof, Jerusalem. email@example.com

 Rabbi Lerner, after completing his BA in International Relations from Concordia University, left his native Canada to begin his studies at Darche Noam/Shapell’s in 1992.
 After three years of study, he went on to learn at Medrash Shmuel and received Rabbinic Ordination from Rabbi Zalman Nechemia Goldberg shlit”a.
 Rav Yitzchak continues his studies at Medrash Shmuel by day, lectures at Heritage House and teaches both at Midreshet Rachel v’Chaya and Yeshivat Darche Noam/Shapell’s.
 Rabbi Lerner’s brand of enthusiasm lends itself well to his popular tefilla and Ein Yaakov classes.
 He, his wife Michelle, and their children live in Beitar.